 Use high-quality images

 Make your posts as eye-catching as possible by using high-quality images.
 The benefits may seem obvious for platforms like Instagram, however, it’s also important for sites like Twitter.
 According to a Buffer study, tweets with pictures generate 150% more retweets than those that don’t contain images.
 Facebook engagement can also be improved by using images.
 87% of interactions that happen on Facebook Pages are on ‘photo posts.’
 When using visuals though, make sure that they are appropriate and relevant.
 Also, remember to include some pictures of yourself and your team!
 Show what’s happening behind the scenes and put a face to the brand.
 Be wary of copyright issues though.
-To ensure that you’re definitely not using anyone else’s work, you can head to Pixabay, Pexels or Unsplash to find copyright free photos.
+To ensure that you’re definitely not using anyone else’s work, you can head to sites such as Pixabay, Pexels or Unsplash to find copyright free photos.

 Engage with others in your community